AdobeDocs/campaign-web.en/help/v8/workflows/activities/update-data.md

 The **Operation type** field lets you choose the process to be carried out on the data in the database:

-* **Insert or update**: insert data or update it if it the records already exist in the database.
+* **Insert or update**: insert data or update it if the records already exist in the database.
 * **Insert**: insert data only.
 The records that already exist are not updated.
 If reconciliation criteria are defined, only the non-reconciled records will be added.
 * **Update**: update data of the records that already exist in the database only.
 * **Delete**: delete data.